 Next add fenugreek powder, cumin powder, coriander powder, and turmeric powder and fry in onions for a few seconds.

 Add chopped tomatoes and cook for 2-3 minutes until tomatoes become tender.

 Now add the cooked toor daal along with the lentil water and stir into the spice mixture.
 Add 1 cup more water if needed to thin the lentils.

-Add salt to taste and brown sugar and cook through for 5 minutes.
+Add salt to taste and brown sugar and simmer for 2-3 minutes.

 Turn the stove off.
 Add chopped cilantro and lemon juice and stir in.
 Toor daal is ready.